Montana-Media-Arts/440-interactive-performance/README.md

 1. Final Show & Tell
 	- Beaudry Interactive
 2. Last weeks performance
-	1. I received lost of positive feedback
+	1. I received a lot of positive feedback
 	2. What are your thoughts or comments on last weeks performance?
 3. Media files link
 4. Final deliverables